doclin-dev/doclin/extension/README.md

 1. Open a file in VS Code with Doclin installed.
 2. Highlight a piece of code and click `Add Comment`.
 You can do this in three ways:
-    - Use the 'Add Comment' button on the bottom-left status bar.
+    - Use the `Add Comment` button on the bottom-left status bar.
-    - Right-click in VS Code and click 'Add Comment'.
+    - Right-click in VS Code and click `Add Comment`.
-    - Use 'CTRL + SHIFT + P' and type in 'Add Comment'.
+    - Use `CTRL + SHIFT + P` and type in `Add Comment`.
 3. To mention your teammates, type `@` followed by their names in the editor.
-4. Click 'Submit'.
+4. Click `Submit`.
 Mentioned users will be notified via email.

 ![Add Comment](https://github.com/doclin-dev/landingpage-build/blob/main/assets/doclinDemo.gif?raw=true)